UVicOptics/The-Big-FFW/README.md

 # Output

-* Different functions have the following outputs:
+* The seven functions in RAPID produce the following outputs:

 ### "Display":